What Is a CDN and Why Is It Critical to Live Streaming? (Update)January 21, 2020

 Amazon streamlines delivery by distributing goods from these local warehouses, rather than shipping each item directly from their central hub.
 Content delivery networks streamline delivery by sending streams from local servers, rather than sending them directly from the origin server each time.

 Hence, a CDN uses a large network of servers placed strategically around the globe to distribute content quickly.
 Once the content is posted, it populates all over the world.
-When a user wants to watch it, the CDN selects the server closest to them to deliver it.
+When a user wants to watch a live stream, the CDN selects the server closest to them to deliver it.
 The media files remain ready for another user in the same area once cached on a local server.

 What Are the Benefits of Using a CDN for Live Streaming?